Carl Zeiss G Biogon 21/2.8 converted to Leica M mount by MS Optical on a Leitz Minolta CL, handmade Hirano leather camera case.

 Will the converted lenses have 6-bit encoding?

-Yes — the M mount ring will have a recessed area to apply the bit coding marks and we will code the lens for you non-permanently by means of a marker pen.
+Yes — the M mount ring will have a recessed area to apply the bit coding marks and you can code the lens non-permanently by means of a marker pen.

 Can the lenses be encased in barrels with colours other than black?